 • Create a “USE FIRST” shelf (with a sign) in the refrigerator.
 This will let your family know about foods that need to be consumed in a short time.

-• Consider composting foods that cannot be used or donated.
+• Donate excess foods to local food donation organizations. • Compost the foods that cannot be used or donated.

 • Store foods properly.
-The most perishable foods should be stored at the back of your refrigerator to reduce exposure to temperature variations as the door opens and closes.
+Store the most perishable foods in the back of your refrigerator to reduce exposure to temperature variations as the door opens and closes.
 Fresh fruits and vegetables top the list for wasted foods.
-Keep your

-–– Use plastic bags in the produce department to store leafy greens, cabbage and zucchini as they help maintain higher levels of humidity.
-Make sure to poke holes in the bags so the produce can breathe.
+- Use plastic bags in the produce department to store leafy greens, cabbage and zucchini as they help maintain higher levels of humidity.
+Additionally, make sure to poke holes in the bags so the produce can breathe.